 Humar - Icelandic Lobster

 "Humar" refers to Icelandic lobster or langoustine.
-They’re usually caught in the waters by the South Coast, and these langoustines are known for their tasty, tender meat.
+They’re usually caught in the waters by the South Coast and are known for their tasty, tender meat.
 You can find it grilled, baked, fried, or even as a pizza topping.
+No matter how you like it cooked, it's a must-try for seafood lovers exploring Icelandic food.

 Icelandic Bread